-The transition period ends on 31 December 2020.
+The UK-EU Trade and Cooperation Agreement (TCA) came into effect on 1 January 2021.
 Funding from the EU has supported a wide range of businesses across many sectors.
 The Horizon 2020 programme alone has provided UK organisations with over €5.5bn of funding for research and innovation projects.
-The UK’s new relationship with the EU will change the access businesses have to EU funding programmes.
-But firms can take steps to consider this in their financial planning for the future post-Brexit.
+As part of the UK’s new deal with the EU, the ways in which business access EU funding programmes have been confirmed.

 The guidance on this page represents the information currently available from government.
 The CBI will update this page as new information is released.